Last Updated on

 Step VI: Insert the dispenser into the sink

 At his stage, insert the dispenser into the sink.
-Place the seal ring into the sink’s underside first and foremost.
+Place the seal ring into the sink’s underside foremost.
 Thereafter, attach the mounting ring over the threaded rod from the underside of the dispenser.
 Add this to the hex nut.
 Conclude the process by tightening to secure the joints.

 Step VII: Establish the water line connections

 Replace this with a double compression stop.
-Fix it to the water line.
+Fix it to the waterline.
 Finish off by re-attaching the lines to the sink.

 Step VIII: Identify a suitable location for your water tank

 Time is now ripe to fix in place a water tank.
-To be able to do this, you must first identify a suitable location for it.
+To do this, you must first identify a suitable location for it.
 As a general rule, this tank has to be as close to the electrical outlet and plumbing as much as possible.
 Hold the tank firmly in place.
 Draw a line on the kitchen wall and mark out the top of the tank.